Yin-Shen/CharPlant/Readme.md

 $ python model.py -h
 ```
 ### (iii) Set the parameters of CharPlant
-To run Charplant, you need to make a minor revision to the configuration file “config.yaml”.
-This file is the only one should be modified because it contains all parameters of CharPlant.
-For the vast majority of the parameters, you just leave them as they are to use the default value we provided.
-Only three parameters in the following need to be modified.
+Configuration file “config.yaml” contains all parameters of the tool.
+To run CharPlant, you only need to revise three parameters in the following according to your path and file name, while leave others as they are.
+A complete “config.yaml” file is shown in next section.
 ```
 genome :  Yourpath/CharPlant/example/oryza_sativa.fa             #Genome file in .fasta format for input(Need full path)
 bed:  Yourpath/CharPlant/example/oryza_sativa.bed                #Open chromatin regions file in .bed format for input(Need full path)
 out: ory                                                         #Prefix of the output file
 ```
 ### (iv) Run CharPlant
-Snakefile defines rules to performance operations.
-For each target and intermediate file, we have created rules that defined how they are created from input files.
-It is not necessary for the users of CharPlant to rewrite it except for executing a single line of command.
+Snakemake file defines rules to performance operations.
+We have created rule for each target and intermediate file.
+It is not necessary for the users to rewrite it.
+A complete “Snakefile” file is shown in subsequent section.
 ```
 $ CharPlant.sh
 ```